Keltie Knight

-Keltie Colleen Knight (née Busch; born January 28, 1982) is a Canadian television personality, actress, podcast host, author, and former professional dancer.
-She was formerly the weekend co-host and correspondent for the syndicated show The Insider; she is now a correspondent for Entertainment Tonight.
+Keltie Colleen Knight (born January 28, 1982) is a three-time Emmy Award-winning Canadian television personality, podcast host, author, and former professional dancer.

+Formerly, she was the weekend co-host and correspondent for the syndicated show The Insider, and she was the fill-in anchor and correspondent for Entertainment Tonight.
+She is now the Co-Host of E!
+News.

+Knight is the co-creator, co-executive producer, and co-host of music gameshow SUPERFAN.
+On August 9, 2023, the show premiered in primetime on CBS.

-Keltie Knight is an E!
-News Chief Correspondent.
-Knight danced professionally for The Rockettes and both the New Jersey Nets and the New York Knicks.
+Knight danced professionally for The Radio City Rockettes and both the New Jersey Nets and the New York Knicks.
 She has also performed at award shows for several artists, including Taylor Swift.
-Knight has also been featured in numerous music videos as a dancer before becoming a TV presenter.
-Since becoming a correspondent in 2012 for The Insider, she has been featured regularly in the press as a fashion icon.
-In 2015 Knight co-founded The LadyGang podcast with co-hosts Becca Tobin and Jac Vanek.
-The podcast has over 100,000 downloads and has had several successful collaborations and endeavors including live podcast tours, a clothing collaboration with Express, and a New York Times Best Selling book.
+Knight has also been featured in music videos as a dancer before becoming a TV presenter.

-She was in a bad auto accident in April, 2018 and suffered a broken right hand.
-As with Mary Hart in 2009, she wore various brightly colored slings designed to match or complement her wardrobe, for each show taped during her recovery.
+In 2015 Knight co-founded The LadyGang podcast with co-hosts Becca Tobin and Jac Vanek which spawned the E! television series "LADYGANG TV".

 Early life

 Knight was born in Edmonton, Alberta, on January 28, 1982; she was raised in Sherwood Park.
 At an early age she took up dance lessons in a variety of different dance fields and competed throughout Canada in dance competitions.
 At the age of 8, she undertook her first worldwide competition.

-Her dancing career started before she finished high school, which eventually led Knight to the United States, where she accepted her first professional dancing job.